y3th/y3th/README.md

-# I attempt to input the apostrophe character.
+# I attempt to input the apostrophe character using my keyboard which is plugged into my Personal Computer.

-It proceeds to throw an error when I do as such.
+It proceeds to throw a fatel error when I do as such.